 My favorite tradition as an election clerk is celebrating first-time voters.
 Any time we suspect someone is voting for the first time (if they have a vertical driver’s license or look especially confused), we’ll ask if it is their first time voting.
 If the answer is “Yes,” we shout “FIRST TIME VOTER!” and all of the election workers stop what they are doing and burst into applause.
 Other voters join in as well, and everyone takes a moment to thank that first-time voter for coming out and voting.
 This election, we had first-time voters who had just turned 18, some who were in their 20s and even one who was in his 60s.
 I am excited for each of them and hope to see them return for future elections.

 There was also ingenuity this Election Day.
 We helped an older woman vote from inside her car when she wasn’t able to walk.
-The new curbside voting machine we had didn’t quite reach far enough for her to be able to touch the screen and make her selections, so we taped a stylus to the end of a stick to help her reach and be able to make the selections herself.
+The new curbside voting machine we had didn’t quite reach far enough for her to be able to touch the screen and make her selections, so we taped a stylus to the end of a stick to help her reach and make the selections herself.
 We were with her for over half an hour of trial and error, but I think we were willing to stay there all night for her to cast her vote.
 Her joy at being able to vote meant everything.

 These experiences and many more have led me to believe that if I help just one voter cast their ballot, then my four- to five-hour drive each way was justified.